jgreener64/ProteinEnsembles.jl/README.md

 from the Julia REPL.
 This will also automatically install a few other required Julia packages.
 If you want you can run the tests using `Pkg.test("ProteinEnsembles")`.

+If you wish to use the auto-parameterisation procedure you must also have [TM-score](http://zhanglab.ccmb.med.umich.edu/TM-score) installed (see below).

 ## Requirements

 To use ProteinEnsembles.jl you will need the following:
 - PDB files of the protein of interest.
-Two is best, but one may be used.
-They must have polar hydrogens only added; this can be done using utilities such as [pdbtools](https://github.com/harmslab/pdbtools).
-The chain labelling and residue numbering must be consistent as this is used to find common atoms.
+Two is best, but one may be used (see the paper).
+They must have polar hydrogens only added; this can be done using tools such as [Chimera](https://www.cgl.ucsf.edu/chimera) or [pdbtools](https://github.com/harmslab/pdbtools).
+The chain labelling and residue numbering must be consistent between the files as this is used to find common atoms.
 Alternative atom locations are discarded.
 PDB files must also be a single model and not have any inserted residues.
 HETATM records are discarded by default.
 - DSSP files corresponding to the PDB files above.
 These can be obtained using [dssp](http://swift.cmbi.ru.nl/gv/dssp).